MyCryptoCheckout/wordpress/readme.txt

 = Security Features =

+MyCryptoCheckout includes security measures to protect your store and your customers.

 **Disable Wallet Editing**
 Once wallets are set up, prevent edits by adding this to your wp-config.php:
 <code>define( 'MYCRYPTOCHECKOUT_DISABLE_WALLET_EDITOR', true );</code>